fritzo/pomagma/README.md

 - Language - a probabilistic grammar defining an algebra's generators
 - Theory - inference rules and facts defining an algebra's relations
+- Atlas - a finite substructure of the algebra; a knowledge base
-- Structure - a finite piece representing the target algebra
+- Corpus - a working set of interesting terms/positions in the algebra
 - Compiler - an optimizing compiler for forward-chaining inference
 - Grower - a parallel Todd-Coxeter rules engine
 - Aggregator - joins charts from growers into a global atlas